 - Mechanical failure (due to poor maintenance or inspection)

-- Negligent hiring or training practices by trucking companies
+- Negligent hiring or training practices by transportation companies

-- Use of unsafe trucks by trucking companies
+- Use of unsafe commercial vehicles by transportation companies

 Who Can A Lawyer Hold Responsible For My Truck Accident In Battle Creek, MI?